 For four years.
 Ive had three epidural steroid injections that did help for a while.
 I was ok with norco 10/325 at 2x a day for a while.
 Since then I have gone to 4x a day and it is barely keeping my pain in check.
 I know I'm close to the max daily for the norco.
 I would like to know where it is/ needs to go next.
 I'd like to hear from someone who has been in a similar situation, and what worked for them.
 Any info would be appreciated

-Having lived with chronic pain for many years, I would say the next step up from the Norco is Percocet which is oxycodone with acetominophen.
+Having lived with chronic pain for many years, I would say the next step up from the Norco is Percocet which is oxycodone with acetaminophen.
 It is still a short acting med having to take every 4 to 6 hours.
-You could also ask about a longer acting med such as Oxycontin (oxycodone with out the acetominophen) extended release or Avinza which is extended release morphine.
+You could also ask about a longer acting med such as Oxycontin (oxycodone with out the acetaminophen) extended release or Avinza which is extended release morphine.
 With an extended release medicine you would be able to take twice a day and only take the Norco is needed for break through pain.

 Just me experience,